 For cross-sectional variables, the regularly predetermined measurement dates must be used since the values in only will apply to these particular dates (one does not know the actual change dates for such variables).
-The microdata.no analysis system will in such cases suggest the relevant statistics dates through the self-filling function in order to help the user as much as possible.
+If you are working in the command window, the microdata.no analysis system will in such cases suggest the relevant statistics dates through the self-filling function in order to help the user as much as possible.
 When importing longitudinal data on custom dates, the last used date is proposed.
 For variables with accumulated measures, it is the annual value for the year in question that is imported, therefore the specific date does not matter as long as the correct year is used (January 1. or December 31. the particular year, the result will be the same).